-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Internal joinery and kitchen fittings

-Repair category: 1

-Notes: Internal joinery shows signs of normal age and wear, commensurate type.
-No obvious significant defects were noted to the kitchen fittings, allowing for normal wear and tear.
+Internal joinery and kitchen fittings Repair category: Notes: No obvious significant defects were noted to internal joinery or the kitchen fittings, allowing for normal wear and tear.